- Good to know

 5. Buzz Cuts Cover Up Hair Loss

-Discover the origins of this traditional hairstyle and find lookbooks with inspiration from celebrities and men who know how to wear it well.
+Find out where this classic hairstyle came from and get ideas from celebrities and other guys who know how to wear it well.

-The original buzz cut, also known as the crew cut (and sometimes the butch cut)
+The classic buzz cut, also known as the crew cut (and sometimes the butch cut)

 As you read earlier, the term “buzz cut” is the collective name for hairstyles that are cut with clippers.
 So there is actually no unique hairstyle that can or should only be called a buzz cut.

-The crew cut, on the other hand, is.
-The crew cut is characterized by the sides and back of the head that are shaved to the same length (trimmer position 2 to 3).
+On the other hand, the crew cut is.
+The sides and back of the head are cut to the same length (trimmer positions 2 and 3).
+This is what makes the classic crew cut.

-The hair on top of the head is shaved to a slightly longer length than the sides and back.
+The hair on top of the head is left longer than the hair on the sides and back, which usually has gradual fade.

 The Europe crew cut has less difference in hair length between the top and sides.